DDMeer/ddmeer.github.io/_projects/1_Vega_lite_project.md

 Below is our plot completing process:

 ```
 Plot1 used the dataset of “https://raw.githubusercontent.com/UIUC-iSchool-DataViz/is445_bcubcg_fall2022/main/data/building_inventory.csv”.
 In order to identify whether the location influenced the square footage of the buildings,
 our group used “Square Footage” as the x-axis and “County” as the y-axis to make up a heat map.
  For the x-axis, we also use the count function to add up the total square footage varied from each county.
-In the heatmap, we used the default color to present the visualization,
-because the default color is clear enough to show the relationship.
+In the heatmap, we used the default color to present the visualization, because the default color is clear enough to show the relationship.
 In addition, we created a histogram based on the “Total Floors” to figure out the frequency of “Total Floors”.
 And then we set interactivity between the heat map and histogram.
 The interactivity was to what is the frequency of “Total Floors” once selected the location of “Square Footage” and “County”.
+The above-mentioned action was all worked on the jupyter notebook site,
+which needed to transform into JSON file to function on the webpage.
+In order to show the interactivity on the webpage,
+our group created a new JSON file for the output of the final visualization, then added it to the ¬¬-“dashboard.json”.
 ```
 <!-- these are written in a combo of html and liquid -->

 <div class="left">